 Jim I. Gabbe, senior partner, is a filmmaker, writer, editor, publisher and communications professional who has written for newspapers, magazines, the movie industry, corporations and the U.S. Army.
 He has also been a university lecturer in journalism, advertising and business writing, and is a professional photographer.

 Educational forums for Jim’s documentary on China, Journey with the Giant, are currently being held in the U.S. and internationally to growing acclaim.
 Another documentary project, A More – or Less – Perfect Union, which explores the state of union/disunion in the United States, recently premiered and forums are being held at campuses and elsewhere across the United States.
-He is currently finishing the documentary project To The Mountaintops, which takes an in-depth look at the coming new nexus of global power – China and India, neighbors representing the world’s largest authoritarian and largest democratic states, and has begun production on Pacific Rendezvous, an exploration of the political, cultural, economic and social similarities/differences between the U.S. and China.
+He has recently completed the documentary project To The Mountaintops, which takes an in-depth look at the coming new nexus of global power – China and India, neighbors representing the world’s largest authoritarian and largest democratic states, and has begun production on Pacific Rendezvous, an exploration of the political, cultural, economic and social similarities/differences between the U.S. and China; and Wither Europe?, which seeks to decipher what Europe will build for itself and bring to the world in the future.

 His historical work, The Universe of Union Square, was published in collaboration with Barnes & Noble booksellers.
 His other written works include the novel LaRue’s Maneuvers and MARCH, a dramatic play.
 His feature-length screenplay Duke was optioned by Twentieth Century Fox and later optioned and taken into development by TriStar.
 Jim participates in many educational forums and panels related to his documentary, book and theatrical work, having appeared at Brown University, Cal State Northridge, Cal State Los Angeles, Columbia University, Harvard University, London City University, University of North Texas, Northeastern University and Pepperdine University (in the U.S. and China), Shanghai-American School, among others, and at libraries, cultural centers, theaters and other venues.